Jan 28, 2021

-Coming out the back door, into the dark from the usual noisiness of the kitchen.
+Coming outside by the back door into the dark, from the usual noisiness of the kitchen.

-In the real world outside a kitchen, it’s quieter.
-But in all directions, the wind’s new sound is seething.
-It’s on Cement Hill to the north.
-It’s in the old Erikson Lumber property on the south and west.
-It’s on faraway Sugar Loaf above town, and distant Banner Mountain.
-This particular distinctive surf-sound in the sky is the familiar prelude to rain, as the Nisenan people, too, would have known.
-(500 yrs ago, 1000 yrs ago)
+In the real world, outside a kitchen, it’s quieter.
+But in all directions, the wind’s new sound is seething, on Cement Hill, and in the old Erikson Lumber property on the south and west, on faraway Sugar Loaf above town, distant Banner Mountain.
+This particular distinctive quiet surf in the sky is the familiar prelude to rain, as the Nisenan people, too, would have known.
+(500 yrs ago, 1000 yrs ago?)

 I prefer living in old badly insulated places where, indoors, you can hear a little of the outdoors.
 Most modern human habitations are intended to cut you off from nature, nature’s sounds, nature’s smells, temperatures, fresh air: those are what people don’t want.
 In a new-built home, you’re supposed to feel you’re inside a Contac capsule. (in old TV ads Contac was a drug in a clear plastic shell)

-Standing in the dark outside the kitchen in the breath of rain’s promise, I like to think about how the Nisenan here lived.
-Bark lodges.
+In the dark outside the kitchen is the breath of promise.
+The Nisenan here lived in bark lodges.
 My species is an organism that feels good when it’s getting constant information from the environment.
 Smell the rain coming.
 Maybe smell the far-off village woodsmoke.
-Past the shed, the smell of horse manure sometimes from the MacClellans’.
-Hear the creak of the faraway oaks – or their thrashing when the wind is up.
+Past the shed, the smell of horse manure sometimes from the McClellans’.
+Hear the creak of the faraway oaks, their thrashing when the wind is up.

 * * * *